 About the Traffic Unit

 The Traffic Unit of the Inglewood Police Department is located within the Office of Special Enforcement.
 The Traffic Unit is commanded by a Lieutenant.
-Sworn personnel include one Sergeant, ten Motor Officers, two Accident Investigation Officers, and one Traffic Detective.
+Sworn personnel include one Sergeant, four Motor Officers, two Accident Investigation Officers, and one Traffic Detective.

 Every day, over 200,000 vehicles travel the 185 miles of streets in our City, which requires a carefully designed traffic plan and selective enforcement efforts to guarantee maximum public safety.

 Traffic Unit Statistics